rizmiya-ameen/Post-Hub/README.md

-# POSTHUB - Tech Tales Unleashed
+# POST-HUB - Tech Tales Unleashed

-POSTHUB is a CRUD application developed using Next.js 13.5, TypeScript, and Tailwind CSS.
+POST-HUB is a CRUD application developed using Next.js 13.5, TypeScript, and Tailwind CSS.
 It provides a platform for tech enthusiasts to share their insights, experiences, and tips.
 The application is equipped with a variety of features to enhance the user experience and streamline the process of posting and managing tech-related content.

 The application is live and can be accessed [here](https://post-hub-rizmiya.vercel.app/).